Private Information Management Initiative (PIMI) FAQ

 Are other universities doing anything similar?

-Many universities are beginning to scan for Private information on computers connected to their networks and have begun remediation of hardcopy and other media containing Private information.
+Many universities are beginning to scan for Private information on computers connected to their networks and have begun remediation of paper files and other media containing Private information.

 What are my responsibilities in the Private Information Management Initiative?